Simhyeon/gdlogue-rs/README.md

 ## Game design dialogue parser and generator

-form .gdlogue is a json file with specific schema.
+This is a internal usage crate for gdengine.